prcptn/FillTheBoardFree/Privacy_policy.md

 #### Do you comply with the Children’s Online Privacy Protection Act (COPPA)?
 Yes.
 We do not solicit nor gather any data from children under the age of 13.
 If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us.

-#### Contact Us
-If you have any questions or suggestions about our privacy policy, do not hesitate to contact us at f-it@ukr.net.